-In an interview with Xenia Sobchak the band’s frontman Ilya Prusikin (aka Ilyich) mentioned that the band was ready for Eurovision and they even had sent their song to Eurovision maestro Philip Kirkorov, who is known for working with Russian Eurovision representatives.
+In an interview with Xenia Sobchak the band’s frontman Ilya Prusikin (aka Ilyich) mentioned that the band was ready for Eurovision and they even had sent their song to Eurovision maestro Philipp Kirkorov, who is known for working with Russian Eurovision representatives.
 However, 2019 wasn’t LITTLE BIG’s year.
 In the end we witnessed the return of Sergey Lazarev, who took the honourable third place in Tel Aviv.

 These are not just words.
 Ilyich also played a small teaser of the song that was sent to the Russian broadcaster.
 It has their signature dancing beat and unique sound production.
 You can listen to it in the above video from 3:10 to 3:40.

 Later on, the whole band was on set of Russian radio station Avtoradio, where they talked more about Eurovision.
 They said that their reason for wanting to participate was mainly to have fun.
 They would have brought a performance that combined humour and satire.

 However, when asked if they’d try again for the Netherlands, the band stated that their upcoming schedule is crazy and there would be no time for Eurovision next year.
 It is not something that LITTLE BIG desperately want to mark off their list, but they say if they got asked, they would have a great time with that opportunity.